ivy-llc/ivy/docs/partial_source/deep_dive/6_data_types.rst

 The implementations for all other backends follow a similar pattern to this PyTorch implementation, where the :code:`dtype` argument is optional and :code:`ivy.default_dtype` is called inside the backend-specific implementation.

+**Round Up**

+This should have hopefully given you a good feel for data types, and how these are handled in Ivy.

+If you're ever unsure of how best to proceed, please check out the discussions on the `repo <https://github.com/unifyai/ivy>`_ for FAQs, and reach out on `discord <https://discord.gg/ZVQdvbzNQJ>`_ if you have any questions!